Consumer spending outpaced income — again

 When I was a kid, I always liked to draw and color and

-I've been doing landscape painting for a long time, and sometimes landscape painting can be pictures of nature and trees.
+I've been doing landscape painting for a long time, and sometimes landscape painting can be pictures of nature and trees, and sometimes landscape paintings can be the built environment, highways, houses,

 and very ubiquitous corporate retail and restaurant chains.